Transformers TCG at Gen Con 2018

 How do you play the Transformers TCG?

-Here is a brief summary of the cards and rules as I understand them.
+Here is a brief summary of the cards and rules:

 Character Cards are large playing cards (3.5″ x 5.0″).
 They are same size as “Commander Cards” in Magic: the Gathering.
 Players make a team of Transformers Characters with a point value of 25 stars or less (Star values are noted on the bottom left of the cards).
 Decepticons and Autobots can actually be on the same team.
 Each Character card is two sided so that it can be flipped (converted) into different modes.